Your rating helps support the making of more tested, delicious gluten-free recipes.

 1teaspoonapple cider vinegar

-½ tablespoon ground flax-seed + 1 tablespoon hot wateror substitute ½ tablespoon xanthan gum or ½ tablespoon cornstarch added to the dry ingredients - no water
+½ tablespoon ground flaxseed + 1 tablespoon hot wateror substitute ½ tablespoon xanthan gum or ½ tablespoon cornstarch added to the dry ingredients - no water

 Instructions

-Remove the bread from the oven and allow it to cool for about 10 minutes in the pan before removing it to a wire cooling rack.
-The crust will soften as it cools.
+Remove the bread from the oven and let it cool in the pan for about 10 minutes.
+Then transfer it to a wire cooling rack.
+The crust will soften as it cools.Optional: Brush melted butter on the top of the loaf for a shiny crust.

 Notes